 8.2 Land Rights

-Each Party shall furnish at no cost to the other Party any necessary access, easements, licenses, and/or rights of way upon, over, under, and across lands owned or controlled by either Party and/or its affiliated interests for the construction and operation of necessary lines, substations, and other equipment to accomplish interconnection of the Facility with the FPL Transmission System under this Agreement and shall, at all reasonable times, give the other Party, or its agents, free access to such lines, substations, and equipment assuming no planned future use.
+Each Party shall furnish at no cost to the other Party any necessary access, easements, licenses, and/or rights of way upon, over, under, and across lands owned or controlled by either Party and/or its affiliated interests for the construction and operation of necessary lines, substations, and other equipment to accomplish interconnection of the Facility with the FPL Transmission System under this Agreement.
 An accessible, protected and satisfactory site selected upon mutual agreement by the Parties and located on the Customer's premises shall be provided by and at the Customer's expense for installation of metering devices, unless FPL elects to install meters on poles or other locations controlled by it.
 Customer grants to FPL at all reasonable times and with reasonable supervision, the right of free ingress and egress to Customer's premises for the purpose of installing, testing, reading, inspecting, repairing, operating, altering, or removing any of FPL's property located on Customer's premises or for other purposes necessary to enable FPL to receive electric energy, suspend the receipt thereof, or determine Customer's compliance with this Agreement.
+FPL grants to Customer at all reasonable times free access to FPL's Interconnection Facilities and FPL's lines, substations and equipment that may affect the Facility.

-If any part of FPL's facilities are to be installed on property owned by other than Customer, Customer shall, if FPL is unable to do so without cost to FPL, procure without cost to FPL from the owners thereof any necessary rights of use, licenses, rights of way and easements, in a form reasonably satisfactory to FPL, for the construction, operation, maintenance, and replacement of FPL facilities upon such property.
+If any part of FPL's Interconnection Facilities are to be installed on property owned by an entity other than Customer, Customer shall, if FPL is unable to do so without cost to FPL, procure without cost to FPL from the owners thereof any necessary rights of use, licenses, rights of way and easements, in a form reasonably satisfactory to FPL, for the construction, operation, maintenance, and replacement of FPL facilities upon such property.
 In the event Customer is unable to secure them: (1) by condemnation proceedings; or (2) by other means, Customer shall reimburse FPL for all reasonable and documented costs incurred by FPL in securing such rights.

-In connection with FPL's exercise of rights under this Section 8.2, while on Customer's premises, FPL's personnel and agents shall comply with all applicable safety rules or regulations of Customer that are communicated by Customer to FPL.

 8.3 Customer's Interconnection Facilities

-Customer shall design, install, and conduct testing (in coordination with FPL's testing of the FPL Interconnection Facilities) of the Facility and any Customer Interconnection Facilities at its sole cost and expense.
-Design shall be in accordance with Good Utility Practice, FRCC requirements, NESC, and NERC Planning Standards.
+Subject to Section 8.6 below, Customer shall design, install, and conduct testing (in coordination with FPL's testing of the FPL Interconnection Facilities) and any Customer Interconnection Facilities at its sole cost and expense such design shall be in accordance with Good Utility Practice, FRCC requirements, NESC, and NERC Planning Standards in effect at the time of construction.
 Customer shall be solely responsible for the operation, maintenance, repair, and replacement of the Customer’s Interconnection Facilities in accordance with the provisions of Article 5 and the other requirements of this Agreement.
-Customer shall perform all other work on Customer’s side of the Point of Interconnection necessary to connect the Facility to the Point of Interconnections.
-The Customer Interconnection Facilities and equipment shall satisfy all requirements of applicable safety and/or engineering codes, including FPL's, and further shall satisfy all requirements of any duly-constituted regulatory authority having jurisdiction.
+Customer shall perform all other work on Customer’s side of the Point of Interconnection necessary to connect the Facility to the Point of Interconnection.
+The Customer Interconnection Facilities and equipment shall satisfy all requirements of applicable safety and/or engineering codes, and further shall satisfy all requirements of any duly-constituted Governmental Authority.

 8.4 FPL Interconnection Facilities